pyxis-roc/bmk3/bmk3yaml-ref.md

    - `import`: A list of files to import into the current script
    - `variables`: A dictionary of variables and their values
    - `templates`: A dictionary of rules and their templates
+   - `filters`: A dictionary of rule-based filters to apply to variable assignments

 ## `import`